mongodb/mongo-php-driver/docs/crud.md

 	/* Full namespace as the first argumnet (databasename.collectionname),
 	 * and the document to insert as the second.
 	 *
-	 * Returns MongoDB\WriteResult on success, throws exception on failure */
+	 * Returns MongoDB\Driver\WriteResult on success, throws exception on failure */
 	$result = $manager->executeInsert("db.collection", $document, $wc);
 } catch(Exception $e) {